DataScienceSpecialization/courses/02_RProgramming/syllabus.md

 will incur a 10% penalty, but if you use a late day, the penalty will not be applied to that day.

----

-## Late Days for Quizzes
+### Late Days for Quizzes and Assignments

-You are permitted 5 late days for quizzes in the course.
-If you use a late day, your quiz grade will not be affected.
+You are permitted a total of 5 late days for quizzes and assignments in the course.
+If you use a late day, your quiz or assignment grade will not be affected if it is submitted late.

+### Peer Assessments

+Peer assessments deadlines have to be synchronous.
+Therefore, late days <b>cannot be applied</b> to peer-assessed exercises.
+Only one deadline can be set for students to submit and peer-grade each other's work.
+This is necessary in order to maintain a synchronized peer grading process.

 ---